-Although there has been a well-established surgical microtia treatment for over 55 years, Dr. John Reinisch saw a need to create a more advanced surgical technique that could provide improved cosmetic results, and allow children to receive treatment with less discomfort and at an earlier age.
-In 1991, he introduced a newer technique, known as MEDPOR® ear reconstruction.
-Although Reinisch Plastic Surgery is located in Beverly Hills, patients travel to our practice from around the world to receive this advanced treatment.
-During the procedure, Dr. Reinisch creates a polyethylene framework and grafts a patient’s own skin over the structure.
+Although there has been a well-established surgical microtia treatment for over 55 years, Dr. John Reinisch saw a need to create a more advanced technique that could provide improved cosmetic results.
+He also wanted to treat children with less discomfort and at an earlier age.
+In 1991, he introduced an innovative new technique called MEDPOR® ear reconstruction.
+Although Reinisch Plastic Surgery is located in Beverly Hills, CA, patients travel from around the world to receive this advanced treatment.
+During MEDPOR® surgery, Dr. Reinisch creates a polyethylene framework and grafts a patient’s own skin over the structure.
 The safe, effective technique offers a number of benefits.
-It is suitable for patients aged three and above, and has been used to successfully treat patients in their 50’s and 60’s.
-To learn more about MEDPOR® treatment and you or your child's suitability for the procedure, contact Dr. Reinisch today.
+It is suitable for patients ages three and above.
+It has also been successful for patients in their 50’s and 60’s.

-MEDPOR®, short for microporous high-density polyethylene implant, is 100% biocompatible, and since its introduction twenty years ago, has been used successfully in over 250,000 reconstructive, cranial, and cosmetic surgeries.
-Prior to the procedure, Dr. Reinisch will create the MEDPOR® ear framework, which is modified in a way to match the shape and projection of the opposite, normal ear.
+MEDPOR stands for microporous high-density polyethylene implant.
+This implant is 100 percent biocompatible.
+Since its introduction 20 years ago, it has been used successfully in over 250,000 reconstructive, cranial, and cosmetic surgeries.
+Before attaching an implant, Dr. Reinisch will create the MEDPOR ear framework.
+He will carefully refine it to match the shape and projection of the opposite, normal ear.
 In this way, he can eliminate the need for a future ear pinning surgery.

-MEDPOR® surgery is performed under general anesthesia.
-For optimal patient safety, Dr. Rienisch works with several pediatric anesthesiologists.
-Once the new ear is in place, he will graft skin over the new structure, usually from beneath the patient's scalp.
-Because the MEDPOR® framework is porous, surrounding blood vessels and skin can integrate with the material, making it a living part of the body.
+Dr. Reinisch will perform MEDPOR surgery under general anesthesia.
+For optimal patient safety, he works with several pediatric anesthesiologists.
+Once the implant is in place, he will graft skin over the structure.
+Typically, he will take this tissue from beneath the patient's scalp, resulting in virtually undetectable scarring.
+The MEDPOR framework is porous.
+Therefore, surrounding blood vessels and skin can integrate with the material.

 Aftercare & Healing

 Following surgery, Dr. Reinisch will place a protective silicone cover over the new ear to aid in healing and encourage proper contouring.
-Patients will have at least two follow-up appointments - the first one to two days after surgery and the second about two weeks later.
-Out of town patients and their families scheduling for a Combined Atresia Medpor surgery in Palo Alto are provided with a complimentary two night stay at the nearby Four Seasons Hotel.
-Because many patients stay several weeks to benefit from ongoing supervision and care, the doctor proudly partners with the local Ronald MacDonald House, which provides accommodations to families traveling for medical care.
+Patients will have at least two follow-up appointments.
+The first takes place one to two days after surgery and the second is about two weeks later.
+We will provide out-of-town patients and their families with a complimentary two-night stay at the nearby Four Seasons Hotel.
+Many patients stay several weeks to benefit from ongoing supervision and care.
+We proudly partner with the local Ronald McDonald House, which provides accommodations to families traveling for medical treatment.

-The advanced nature of MEDPOR® surgery typically results in less scarring than traditional surgical techniques.
+MEDPOR surgery typically results in less scarring than traditional surgical techniques.
 When Dr. Reinisch creates the ear framework, it will be constructed to be the same size as an adult ear.
-Although it may look slightly large for several years, young patients will have a natural appearance, increased self-confidence, and often, enhanced hearing for the rest of their lives.
+Although it may look slightly large for several years, young patients can experience a natural appearance, increased self-confidence, and enhanced hearing for the rest of their lives.

-To learn more about MEDPOR® ear reconstruction and how it could benefit you or your child, schedule a consultation with Dr. Reinisch today.
+To learn more about MEDPOR ear reconstruction and how it can benefit you or your child, schedule a consultation with Dr. Reinisch today.
 You can also call (310) 385-6090 to speak to a member of our team.
 To serve our many international patients, our staff is fluent in English, Spanish, Mandarin, Hungarian, Italian, and Russian.